 - changes in thinking

-They may carry out an MRI or blood tests to rule out other conditions.
+They may perform an MRI or blood tests to rule out other conditions.

 MS and fibromyalgia are long-term conditions.
 Symptoms of fibromyalgia can be persistent, but the condition is not life threatening.
 The symptoms of MS can progress and become debilitating.

-The National Multiple Sclerosis Society report that MS may reduce a person’s lifespan by 7 years and that severe and rapidly progressing forms can be fatal.
+The National Multiple Sclerosis Society reports that MS may reduce a person’s lifespan by 7 years and that severe and rapidly progressing forms can be fatal.

 As there is no cure for either condition, treatments involve managing and reducing symptoms to improve the quality of life.